 Where can I learn more?

 There are a lot of goods books and great bloggers out there living the anti-inflammatory life.
 If you want to read more about it, I’d suggest Clean Cuisine* or The Plant Paradox* as far as books.
-But Kate, the found of Root + Revel, is also one of my favorite sources and a true testament to how an anti-inflammatory diet can change your life.
+But Kate, the founder of Root + Revel, is also one of my favorite sources and a true testament to how an anti-inflammatory diet can change your life.

 Are you currently living an anti-inflammatory diet or lifestyle?
 I’d love to hear about it!
 And if you have any requests on what diets you’d like me to break down next, leave me a comment below and let me know.
 Happy Sunday friends!